-In the 1940’s American scientist William H. Sheldon and his colleagues proposed a system of classification based on physique that comprised of three body types (somatotypes), which he called ectomorph, mesomorph and endomorph.1
+In the 1940’s American scientist William H. Sheldon and his colleagues proposed a system of classification of the human physique that comprised of three body types (also known as somatotypes), which he called ectomorph, mesomorph and endomorph.1

 William Sheldon was not an anatomist, instead he was a behavioural psychologist and thus the core of his theory lay in associating the three somatotypes with temperament types.
 This relationship has since been dismissed as simplistic and outdated.

 While the element of behavioural science in his theory may have been poor, the study of somatotyping itself has merit.
 Since the introduction of this classification, it has continually evolved and developed.
 Presently the most commonly used method of somatotyping (or body typing) is the Heath-Carter method.23